wagslane/blog/content/posts/developers-learn-to-say-no.md

 > Please enter a longer password

 The problem is, each application will likely have *different* thresholds!
-Additionally, it's a near-certainty that even if you write fairly generic error messages, many applications will want their own custom text.
+Additionally, it's a near-certainty that even if you write fairly generic error messages, many applications will want custom text.

 The answer to these kinds of requests should be a simple "no, that's a concern of your application code".